Tim Ryan drops out of 2020 presidential race, announces House re-election campaign

 Ryan, who entered the race in April, said he was “proud” of his seven-month campaign.

 “We’ve given voice to the forgotten communities and the forgotten people in the United States,” Ryan said in a statement.
+He also tweeted a video message.

 “While it didn’t work out quite the way we planned, this voice will not be stifled.
-I will continue to advocate and fight for the working people of this country—white, black, brown, men, women,” he continued.
+I will continue to advocate and fight for the working people of this country—white, black, brown, men, women,” he said.

 “I’ll continue to fight, and I appreciate all of the effort on behalf of our volunteers, our staff, all of those who chipped in money and made a sacrifice to help get this campaign up and running,” he said, adding his “deep heartfelt thanks” to his wife and children “for picking up the slack while I’ve been on the campaign trail.”